Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Cross-Domain Discoveries

 \textit{Classification: qualified independent derivation.
 Beggs and Plenz discovered power-law avalanche statistics empirically in cortical tissue; they cited Bak et al.\ but their finding was driven by neural recording data, not by applying SOC theory.}

-Beggs and Plenz (2003) \cite{beggs2003} recorded local field potentials in rat cortical slices and found that spontaneous activity propagates as neuronal avalanches with size distribution $P(s) \sim s^{-3/2}$---matching the mean-field critical branching prediction.
+\citet{beggs2003} recorded local field potentials in rat cortical slices and found that spontaneous activity propagates as neuronal avalanches with size distribution $P(s) \sim s^{-3/2}$---matching the mean-field critical branching prediction.
 At criticality, neural networks achieve maximal dynamic range, optimal information transmission, and the largest repertoire of activity patterns.

 The ``criticality hypothesis''---that the brain operates near a critical point for computational advantage---has since become a major research program.
-DFA applied to EEG and MEG data connects directly to the biomedical scaling analysis of Section~2.3.
+DFA applied to EEG and MEG data connects directly to the biomedical scaling analysis of Section~\ref{sec:biomedical}.
 As with DFA in cardiology, the approach converged on criticality mathematics from domain-specific empirical observation rather than from deliberate application of statistical mechanics.